yz-54/3D-printed-case-for-Keebio-Iris-Rev4/README.md

 ![folded](https://user-images.githubusercontent.com/55030231/85173576-890a6680-b241-11ea-809f-3606f4fe2549.jpg)

 ![Tolerance](https://user-images.githubusercontent.com/55030231/85173619-a7706200-b241-11ea-91a2-1adc52a24652.jpg)
-This has been fixed in version by aidding extra 1mm rim
+This has been fixed in version 2 by adding extra 1mm rim

 ![gif](https://user-images.githubusercontent.com/55030231/85793217-aa1bfd00-b702-11ea-9df1-a577902a29f9.gif)\
 Use magnets to snap two pieces togather, note rubber feet are complementary